-The Vancouver Aquarium’s Marine Mammal Rescue Program is a hospital and care facility for sick, injured or orphaned marine mammals.
-Each year, the rescue program saves over 100 marine mammals and rehabilitates them for release back into their natural habitat.
-The Vancouver Aquarium also provides a new home for those animals who can no longer survive in the wild.
-But a proposed bylaw by the Vancouver Park Board to ban cetaceans – whales, dolphins, and porpoises – from the Aquarium puts this important work at risk.
+The Marine Mammal Rescue Centre is a hospital and care facility for sick, injured or orphaned marine mammals.
+Each year, our rescue program saves over 100 marine mammals and rehabilitates them for release back into their natural habitat.

 Sadly, sea lions frequently become entangled in discarded packing straps, rope, string and nets.
 It is estimated that over 400 sea lions are affected along our coast.
 Our Marine Mammal Rescue team has pioneered a way to disentangle these animals.
 Disentanglements take an extraordinary amount of time, personnel, boats, gear and drugs.

 Dedicated volunteers are essential to the success of the Marine Mammal Rescue Centre.
 Volunteers clean facilities and animal care spaces; prepare food and assist in feeding animals; assist with the preparation and administration of medications and treatments; accompany staff on rescues and releases; and help to ensure that every animal gets the care that it needs.